A Journey Through History, Beauty and Rural Florida

 History and Ponce de Leon Springs

-Both are typical rural communities along The Spanish Trail, but “down the road a piece” (southern for a little distance away) is the town of Ponce de Leon, Florida.
+Both are typical rural communities along The Old Spanish Trail, but “down the road a piece” (southern for a little distance away) is the town of Ponce de Leon, Florida.

-To refresh your eighth grade history class, Ponce de Leon was given credit for exploring the majority of Florida in the 1500’s.
-In fact, he was said to have been looking for the fountain of youth.
+To refresh your eighth-grade history class, Ponce de Leon was given credit for exploring the majority of Florida in the 1500s.
+It seems he was everywhere since many communities around the state claim he visited their area.

-We are not sure if he found it, but he came close with the springs that share his name at Ponce de Leon State Park just south off Rt.
+We are not sure if he found it, but he came close with the springs that share his name at Ponce de Leon State Park just south of Rt.
 90. This is another example of Florida’s remarkable state park system.

 Some people say a dip in the 68-degree water will add years to your life!
-We don’t know if that is true, but the memory of this spectacular park will stay with you a lifetime!
+We don’t know if that is true, but the memory of this spectacular park will stay with you for a lifetime!
 Well worth the stop along the trail the explorers took and you can see why old Ponce stopped here.

 As you move into Walton County, you will come across an interesting Town called De Funiak Springs.
 This community was a commercially built town developed around a perfectly round lake (one of only two perfectly round spring-fed lakes in the world) by the L&N Railroad and its subsidiaries.
 The intent was to make it a resort, but later it became an educational center.